 |Entries||Entries correspond to how many times you can use the visa.|

-‘M’ means you can use your visa to seek entry for multiple times to enter USA.
+‘M’ means you can use your visa to seek entry for multiple times to enter the USA.

-If it is ‘S’, it means single entry and you can use it for only one.
-Also, if it has a number, you will be allowed to use that visa to enter that many number of times printed on Visa
+If it is ‘S’ or ‘1’ it means a single entry and you can use it for only one.
+Also, if it has a number, you will be allowed to use that visa to enter that many numbers of times printed on Visa.
+Look at the sample of the same after this section.

 |Issue Date||The Date when your US visa was issued.
 It will be Day – Month – Year format.|